gdy-scu/IntentDrivenFTP/README.md

 ├─Stage3
 │  │ config.json (config file using json format)
 │  │ dataloader.py (load traning trajectory data)
-│  │ model.py (the neural architecture corresponding to the FlightBERT++ framework) │  │ run.py (the main file for the model training and testing) │  │ utils.py (tools for the project)
+│  │ model.py (the neural architecture corresponding to the proposed framework) │  │ run.py (the main file for the model training and testing) │  │ utils.py (tools for the project)
 |  └─data